dansholds/grapple-comps-min/content/posts/14390-grapplers-grand-prix-fairfield-winter-bjj-gi-nogi-absulute.md

 Ø
 Matches
-follow traditional BJJ point scoring: 4 for the mount, 4 for the back, 3 for a guard pass, 2 for a takedown 2 for a sweep, 2 for knee on belly, and 2 for a solid submission attempt that was stopped out of bounds.
+follow traditional BJJ point scoring- 4 for the mount, 4 for the back, 3 for a guard pass, 2 for a takedown 2 for a sweep, 2 for knee on belly, and 2 for a solid submission attempt that was stopped out of bounds.